AdrianCuevasML/image-classifier-udacity/README.md

 - **High Accuracy**: Our model utilizes a deep neural network trained on a large dataset to achieve high accuracy in image classification.

-- **User-Friendly Interface**: I have developed a simple and user-friendly interface that allows users to upload images and get instant predictions.

 - **Result Visualization**: The project includes tools to visualize the results of predictions, making it easier for users to understand and evaluate the classifications.

 ## How to Use